idzouix/Cyber-Defense/Emails/readme.md

 Backup codes : get them stored in password manager (see --password manager--) or in separate usb keys / handwritten

--- remove third party associated app from the google account (on main accounts, we could have at least 30 accounts dependend on it : see --accounts--
+-- remove third party associated app from the google account if you can. its better to have disconnected your emails to associated third parties account : see --accounts--

 ## Burner emails :
 (explain what is a burner email, when its best to take it, when not, risks  usage etc)